 MMMC Main Front Lobby Area at 221 Mahalani St., Wailuku, HI

 - Fridays only 8:30 am - 12 noon AND 1 pm - 4 pm**

 **Vaccine clinic hours are subject to change without notice.
+The clinic is closed on holidays.
 Please review our website for current hours before visiting.

 Vaccination Record Card

 If you got your vaccine at a Maui Health vaccine clinic and lost your CDC COVID-19 Vaccination Record Card, you can do two things:

 - You can go online to vams.cdc.gov and log in to your account to print your vaccine certificate.

 - You can contact Maui Health to request a replacement card at firstname.lastname@example.org or by calling 242-2273.
 (NO WALK-INS)